DomAdobe/AEPBootcamp2023/README.md

 * Innovation/Creativity
 * Collaboration and Completeness

+### DEMO SCENARIO: WKND Fly (T&H) -- WILL BE PRESENTED BY ADOBE PARTNER SOLUTION CONSULTANT

+Challenges:
+WKND Fly wants to learn more about their customers, their online and offline behaviour.
+They are adding AEP and Data Collection tag to their website and mobile app to gather information about what the users are looking at on the web page and mobile app, observe the purchase funnel and use this information to deliver more relevant and personalised experience.

 ## Breakouts

 Each team will be assigned a given scenarion from the list below that they will try to solve in the breakout part of this session.

-### Scenario 0: SecurFinance (FSI) -- WILL BE PRESENTED BY ADOBE SOLUTION CONSULTANT
+### Scenario A: SecurFinance One (FSI)

-Challenges:
-* On-boarding can be complex and form intensive for loans or investments
-* Communications are static and doesn’t adjust to changes in customer context

-### Scenario A: Luma (Retail)

-Challenges:
-* Unable to stitch known and anonymous data across channels & devices to create single view of customer in real-time
-* Unable to see a single customer view across channels, LOBs and devices
+Challenge:
+Secure Finance One is a financial services institution (FSI) that offers a wide range of products and services such as banking, investments, insurance, and loans.
+To stay competitive in the rapidly evolving digital landscape, Secure Finance One aims to provide seamless and personalized customer experiences across multiple touchpoints.
+Their main objective is to create personalized and contextualized customer journeys that can be delivered through mobile push notifications.

 Environments:
 - [link here](https://builder.adobedemo.com/web/cdp-mop-a) (web)